Research Misconduct

 - Retention of Records

-- After completion of the case and all ensuing related actions, the RIO shall prepare a complete file, including the original records of all proceeding conducted by the inquiry and Investigation Committees and copies of all documents and other materials furnished to the RIO or to the Inquiry or Investigation Committee.
-Retention period.
-The RIO shall seal the file and retain itmaintain the Institutional Record and all evidence, including physical objects, in a secure manner for seven (7) years after completion of the proceeding from completion of the institutional proceedings (e.g., DO decision that inquiry is not warranted, DO determination after investigation, or completion of any appeal) or the completion of any subsequent government proceeding involving the alleged research misconduct, whichever is later.
+- Retention period.
+The RIO shall maintain the Institutional Record and all evidence, including physical objects, in a secure manner for seven (7) years from completion of the institutional proceedings (e.g., DO decision that inquiry is not warranted, DO determination after investigation, or completion of any appeal) or the completion of any subsequent government proceeding involving the alleged research misconduct, whichever is later.

-- The DO shall may, at any time during a research misconduct proceeding, take appropriate interim actions as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
+- The DO may, at any time during a research misconduct proceeding, take appropriate interim actions as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the university.

 - Interim actions may include, but are not limited to, suspension of research, additional monitoring of the research process, including data and results, additional monitoring or reassignment of handling of federal funds and equipment, delay or suspension of publications and/or grants, reassignment of trainees or suspension of assignment of new trainees, or informing the research community or the public.

-- If the research involves federal funding, the DOinstitution, unless prohibited by law, shall notify ORI immediately if the DO has reason to believe that any of the following conditions exist:
+- If the research involves federal funding, the institution, unless prohibited by law, shall notify ORI immediately if any of the following conditions exist:

 - Health or safety of the public is at risk, including an immediate need to protect human or animal subjects;